The Waterfall Methodology for Software Development Project Management

 User requirements.

-The Waterfall method starts with the Requirements-gathering phase, where a lot of communication occurs upfront to ensure defining the requirements.
+The Waterfall method starts with the Requirements-gathering phase, where much communication occurs upfront to ensure the requirements are defined.
 For example, the Project Manager will get a detailed understanding of the user’s requirements.

 • Challenges: Understanding user needs accurately; avoiding scope creep.